-The moment-curvature relationships for all specimens are shown in Figure 238 to Figure 243 for both loading directions.
-Figure 238 shows the results for T1 reinforced with conventional Grade 60 (420) reinforcement, the other figures correspond to walls T2 through T6 with high-strength reinforcement.
-All of these figures identify key events: first yielding of the steel tension fiber (M{y1}) ; nominal flexural strength (M_n) ; the point where the extreme tension fiber reached the uniform elongation (ε{su}) ; and the points at which the extreme fiber of the confined concrete reached a compressive strain $(\varepsilon{c,core})$ of 0.010 and 0.015.
+The moment-curvature relationships for the six walls are shown in Figure 232 to Figure 237 for both loading directions.
+Figure 232 shows the results for T1 reinforced with conventional Grade 60 (420) reinforcement, the other figures correspond to walls T2 through T6 with high-strength reinforcement.
+Each figure identifies key events: first yielding of the steel tension fiber (M{y1}) ; nominal flexural strength (M_n) ; the point where the extreme tension fiber reached the uniform elongation (ε{su}) ; and the points at which the extreme fiber of the confined concrete reached a compressive strain $(\varepsilon{c,core})$ of 0.010 and 0.015.
 Key values from the moment-curvature analyses are shown in Table 22.

 Computed moment-curvature relationships show significant differences for each direction of analysis but the sequence of relevant events (for each direction) was similar for all walls.
-When the stem was in tension, the response was controlled by the uniform elongation of the steel regardless of the type of steel used (conventional or high-strength).
-The specimen reinforced with Grade 60 (420) steel achieved its nominal flexural strength (M_n) before the reinforcement reached its peak stress associated with ε{su} .
-In contrast, all section with high-strength steel achieved M_n at steel strains exceeding ε{su} .
+When the stem was in tension, uniform elongation of the steel was reached at lower curvatures than the limiting concrete strains regardless of the type of steel used (conventional or high-strength).
+The wall reinforced with Grade 60 (420) steel reached its nominal flexural strength (M_n) before the reinforcement reached its peak stress associated with ε{su} .
+In contrast, all sections with high-strength steel reached M_n at steel strains exceeding ε{su} .
 These results are particular to the use of the perfectly elastoplastic model for steel.
 Computed maximum moments associated with the strain-hardening model always exceeded M_n .

-Results of moment-curvature analyses for the stem in compression show that the nominal flexural strength and the maximum moment for all six walls were achieved before the strain in the steel reached its uniform elongation ε{su} .
+Results of moment-curvature analyses for the stem in compression show that the nominal flexural strength and the maximum moment for all six walls were reached before the strain in the steel reached its uniform elongation ε{su} .
 The moment associated with a maximum compressive strain of 0.01 for the confined concrete was within 5% of the maximum moment.
 Increasing the limiting strain from 0.01 to 0.015 reduced the moment by approximately 5% and increased the curvature by approximately 25%.
-The maximum moment was attained when the extreme fiber within the confined boundary element of the stem reached compressive strains of 0.0081, 0.0069, 0.0079, 0.0076, 0.0074, and 0.0070 for T1 through T6, respectively, with the smaller strain values corresponding to T2 and T6 (walls with lowest f_t/f_y).
-In all cases, uniform elongation of the reinforcement was reached at a curvature greater than the curvatures associated with concrete compressive strains of $\varepsilon{c,core} = 0.015$.
+The maximum moment was attained when the extreme fiber within the confined boundary element of the stem reached compressive strains of 0.0081, 0.0069, 0.0079, 0.0076, 0.0074, and 0.0070 for T1 through T6, respectively, with the lower strain values corresponding to T2 and T6 (walls with lowest f_t/f_y).
+In all cases, uniform elongation of the reinforcement was reached at a curvature higher than the curvatures associated with concrete compressive strains of $\varepsilon{c,core} = 0.015$.

-The moment curvature relationships for all six walls are shown in Figure 244 for both directions of analysis.
-The curvature (x-axis) scale was modified to facilitate comparison of results.
-For the case of stem in compression, T1 shows curvature capacity comparable to other walls if the limiting curvature is based on $\varepsilon{c,core}$, see also Figure 247.
-For the case of stem in tension, T1 shows more curvature capacity than the other walls based on $\varepsilon_s = \varepsilon{su}$, see also Figure 247.
+The moment curvature relationships for all six walls are shown in Figure 238 for both directions of analysis.
+The curvature range in the horizontal axis was modified to facilitate comparison of results.
+For the case of stem in compression, T1 shows curvature capacity comparable to other walls if the limiting curvature is based on $\varepsilon{c,core}$, see also Figure 241.
+For the case of stem in tension, T1 shows more curvature capacity than the other walls based on $\varepsilon_s = \varepsilon{su}$, see also Figure 241.